macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 ## The App Code

-And here's the full code, with comments inline to walk you through what's happening:
+And here's ALL the final code, with comments inline to walk you through what's happening.
+I’m not going to explain this step-by-step or dive too deeply into the principles of each step, or why I structured my code certain ways.
+If you're like me, and you like to learn by looking at code and trying stuff out, then you should feel right at home.
+Below the code there are a few links to resources I reference, and then we're done!

 ```javascript
 // We're using the slack-client library